JStover95/FaaSr-Integration-Tests/README.md

 ## Design Documentation

 This repository includes [design documentation](./docs/design-docs.md) that is intended to be a single source of truth for design patterns.
 The design documentation should be amended regularly to document design choices that should be observed in future contributions.

+## Unit Tests

+This repo includes unit tests for the testing framework that are written in [`tests/`](./tests/).
+Running unit tests requires [moto](https://docs.getmoto.org/en/latest/index.html) to be run in server mode, either using Docker or Homebrew.
+See the [moto documentation](https://docs.getmoto.org/en/latest/docs/server_mode.html#run-using-docker) for more details.

+For details on how moto is used for unit tests, refer to the [Mocking Strategies](./docs/testing/mocking-strategies.md) design doc.